FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 - Intel HD Graphics 4000
 - DVD-RW

 The response illustrates the system’s capability to generate structured output.
-This response can be refined when I integrate business-specific data (Amazon, Ebay or similar) and adjusting the prompt engineering.
+This response can be refined when I integrate business-specific data (such as Amazon, Ebay or similar) and adjusting the prompt engineering.

 ## Architecture